Rwandan Alex Ruta would have been deported had the Constitutional Court not intervened.

 Rwandan leader accused in killing of ex-spy chief Col Patrick Karegeya

-Rwanda's former chief has been found dead, possibly strangled, in a hotel in South Africa, police said Thursday, and opposition leaders NEWS 4 years ago
+Rwanda’s former spy chief has been found dead, possibly strangled, in a hotel in South Africa, police said Thursday, and opposition leaders NEWS 4 years ago

 However‚ the Supreme Court of Appeal ruled in a 4-1 judgment that Ruta had contravened the Refugees Act by failing to apply for asylum timeously and without delay.